|Nutrition Facts (per serving)|

 This egg roll recipe is crunchy, delicious and super-easy to make.
 The egg roll filling is made up of lots of crisp vegetables plus a little egg, making this recipe a great choice for vegetarian Thai food fans (vegan instructions are also included here).
-Get your friends or family to help with rolling them up--it's fun to do and will speed up the process.
+Get your friends or family to help with rolling them up; it's fun to do and will speed up the process.
 But even if you're making them solo, you'll find these egg rolls quick and simple to put together.
-Excellent as an appetizer or as part of a complete meal--just pair with a Thai salad or noodle dish.
+They're excellent as an appetizer or as part of a complete meal—just pair with a Thai salad or noodle dish.

 A note to vegans: It's fairly easy to find egg/dairy-free egg roll wrappers at Asian food markets.
 Look for them in the freezer section.

 - 2 tablespoons vegetarian fish sauce (available at Vietnamese food stores, or substitute soy sauce)

 - 1 tablespoon soy sauce